Conrad-S/fabric-sql-data-warehouse-web-app-sample/README.md

   )
 GO
 ```

-   Notes:
-    - The sample assumes that the SQL Data Warehouse is named "SQL Data Warehouse 01".
-      If you change the name of the warehouse, table name, or field values, update the source code accordingly.
+Note: If you change any entity names, update the source code accordingly.

 4. Update appsettings.json with the connection string to your Fabric SQL Data Warehouse.